Fannie Mae Automated Underwriting System Approval

 What Is the Fannie Mae Automated Underwriting System?

-The Fannie Mae Automated Underwriting System is a computerized system that helps lenders decide if you qualify for a mortgage.
-The system is called Desktop Underwriter, or DU for short.
+The Fannie Mae Automated Underwriting System is a computerized tool lenders use to quickly decide if you qualify for a mortgage.
+It is officially called Desktop Underwriter (DU).

 • Income and employment